 4. Water-but Not Too Much

 You'll be surprised by how little water it takes to sustain a small herb.
-Keep soil consistently moist, but not waterlogged.
+To make sure your plant grows, keep the soil consistently moist, but not waterlogged.
 A small watering can or a drizzle under the sink will suffice.
-If the leaves begin to wilt or turn yellow, scale back the H20.
+If the leaves begin to wilt or turn yellow, scale back the water.

 5. Harvest a Little at a Time